 SUM OF CAPACITY OF OIL STORAGE TANKS

-ELEMENT PLANNING CAPACITY (BBL) REFERENCE
+ELEMENT PLANNING CAPACITY (bbl) REFERENCE

 OFFSHORE STORAGE

 OSR Vessel 11,400 Shell Charter, available to ACS

 OSR Barge 76,900 Shell Charter, available to ACS

 VOSS 13,000 Shell Charter, available to ACS

 VOSS 8,000 Shell Charter, available to ACS

 OST 513,000 Shell Charter, available to ACS

+OST Minimum 250,000 Shell Charter, available to ACS

 NEARSHORE STORAGE

-OSR barge 17,000 Shell Charter, available to ACS
+OSR Barge 17,000 Shell Charter, available to ACS

 ACS Mini-barges Response Dependent ACS Technical Manual

 AES-RO Mini-barges 946 (4 x 236) Shell Tactics Manual

-SHORELINE STORAGE
+SHORELINE STORAGE SHORELINE STORAGE

 Fastanks Response Dependent Shell Tactics Manual or ACS Technical Manual

 Shell maintains on-scene storage capacity in excess of the volume sufficient for the first 24 hours of recovery operations.
-An OST with a minimum capacity of 513,000 bbl will be located not more than 240 n mi away (less than 24 hours) from the drilling vessel while drilling in liquid hydrocarbon-bearing zones, and will be used for emergency oil spill response.
+An OST with a minimum capacity of 513,000 bbl will be located not more than 240 n mi away (less than 24 hours) from the drillship while drilling in liquid hydrocarbon-bearing zones, and will be used for emergency oil spill response.
+A second Shellchartered OST would be mobilized and arrive at the drill site by Day 20 with sufficient (minimum 250,000 bbl) capacity to provide storage for the remaining recovered liquids for the duration of the 30-day WCD event.